bozsahin/thebench/README.md

 You are done with installation.

-(You've just installed thebench, pip, rlwrap and SBCL as Common Lisp, which is used by one of the python libraries.)
+(You've just installed thebench, rlwrap, the Python libraries needed, and SBCL as Common Lisp, which is used by one of the python libraries.)
 If you already had them, your versions are detected and used by the bench.
 Rlwrap is great for recalling earlier commands in an interactive session.

 TO USE: